HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR-MOCK.md

 # Reproducing the paper

-> **Demo project**
->
-> This project uses lightweight workflows to demonstrate the functionality of a larger, more computationally intensive project.
-Certain computationally intensive steps have been omitted and replaced with pre-calculated data to reduce the computational requirements of this demo.
->
->  The full version of the project, with all computationally intensive steps included, can be found [here](https://research.constructor.tech/public/project/6c2567e07ce64037b6b6edd2895b27ee).
-It requires approximately 16 GPU days to run.
-To get the resources, please contact us by clicking on the question mark icon in the bottom right corner of the page.

 ## Introduction
 In the paper we propose sparse representation as a way to reduce the computational cost and improve the accuracy of machine learning the properties of defects in 2D materials.
 The code in the project implements the method, and a rigorous comparison of its performance to the a set of baselines.

 Two-dimensional materials offer a promising platform for the next generation of (opto-) electronic devices and other high technology applications.
 One of the most exciting characteristics of 2D crystals is the ability to tune their properties via controllable introduction of defects.
 However, the search space for such structures is enormous, and ab-initio computations prohibitively expensive.
 We propose a machine learning approach for rapid estimation of the properties of 2D material given the lattice structure and defect configuration.
 The method suggests a way to represent  configuration of 2D materials with defects that allows a neural network to train quickly and accurately.
 We compare our methodology with the state-of-the-art approaches and demonstrate at least 3.7 times energy prediction error drop.
 Also, our approach is an order of magnitude more resource-efficient than its contenders both for the training and inference part.